tsuru/tsuru/docs/config.rst

 redis-queue:db
 ++++++++++++++

-``redis-queue:password`` is the database number of the Redis server to be used for the working queue.
+``redis-queue:db`` is the database number of the Redis server to be used for the working queue.
 This settings is optional and defaults to 3.

 Admin users